-Team India started the tournament on a winning note as they beat Bangladesh by 87 runs in Group B encounter at the Shere Bangla National Stadium, Dhaka.
+Team India began tournament on a winning note as they beat Bangladesh by 87 runs in Group B encounter at the Shere Bangla National Stadium, Dhaka.
 Former Indian opener Virender Sehwag smashed 175 off 140 balls, including 14 fours and 5 sixes, to help his team post a mammoth total of 370 runs.
-In reply, Tigers could only manage 283/9 in their allotted 50 overs.
+In reply, Bangladesh could only manage 283/9.

-‘Men in Blue’ then faced England in their second encounter at Bengaluru.
+Next up: Team England in Bengaluru.
 The match ended in a tie and both the teams shared a point each.

-In the next two encounters against Ireland and Netherlands, the Indian team managed to register easy victories.
-This helped them move up the points table.
+In the next two encounters against Ireland and the Netherlands, the Indian team managed to register easy victories helping them move up the points table.

-Against South Africa, Sachin Tendulkar scored a century as the Indian team put up a decent total of 296-10 on the scoreboard.
-In reply, SA chased down the target with 2 balls to spare.
-It was a close encounter.
-This defeat came as an eye-opener for MS Dhoni’s boys.
+Against South Africa, Sachin Tendulkar scored a century, helping Indian team put up a decent total of 296-10.
+In response, SA chased down the target with 2 balls to spare.
+A close encounter, this defeat came as an eye-opener for MS Dhoni’s boys.

-In the next game, the Indian team performed strong and thrashed West Indies by 80 runs to fix their place for Quarter-Final match against Australia.
+In the next game, the Indian team performed strong and beat West Indies by 80 runs to fix their place for quarter-final match against Australia.

 On March 24, Team India were asked to bowl first in a must-win game by the Aussies.
-Ricky Ponting played the captains knock by scoring a century as they put up 260/6 in 50 overs on the board.
+Ricky Ponting played a captains knock by scoring a century, as his team put up a total of 260/6.
 In reply, Sachin, Gambhir and Yuvraj all scored more than fifty to guide India to a victory and confirmed their berth in the Semi-Final.

-Arch-rivals Pakistan were their opponent in their Semi-Final match at the iconic Mohali stadium.
-India managed to maintain the all-win record against Pakistan in ICC matches and hence, made it to the finals.
+With Pakistan as their opponent in their Semi-Final match at the iconic Mohali stadium, India managed a win, making it to the finals.

 Indian bowlers struck early as Lankans lost their openers in under 60 runs.
 But their most experienced player — Mahela Jayawardene (103 off 88) — held his nerve and smashed a century to put his team in a commanding position by posting a fighting total of 274/6 in 50 overs.

-Most destructive ‘Opening Jodi’ of that time — Virender Sehwag and Sachin Tendulkar — came to open the innings for India.
-But Sehwag was dismissed early in the very first over.
-Tendulkar and Gambhir tried to pace up the innings but they too failed as Tendulkar edged Malinga’s delivery and was given out caught-behind.
-India were then struggling at 31 for 2.
-There was pin-drop silence at the Wankhede.
-Even a few Indian fans started to walk off the ground.
+The most destructive ‘Opening Jodi’ of the time — Virender Sehwag and Sachin Tendulkar — came to open the innings for India.
+But Sehwag was dismissed early on in the very first over and though Tendulkar and Gambhir tried to keep things stead, they too failed.
+Tendulkar edged Malinga’s delivery and was given out caught-behind.
+As India were placed at 31 for 2, there was pin-drop silence at the Wankhede.

-Gambhir, along with Virat Kohli, took India’s total past 100 in 19 overs.
-During the 22nd over, Virat played straight into the hands of Tillakaratne Dilshan and India were left struggling at 114-3.
-Hopes of lifting the trophy were almost diminished at the moment.
+Gambhir, along with Virat Kohli, held on to their nerves and took India’s total past 100 in 19 overs.
+But during the 22nd over, Virat played straight into the hands of Tillakaratne Dilshan, and India were left struggling at 114-3.
+Hopes of lifting the trophy were diminishing by the minute.

-Then came a surprise.
-Indian captain Dhoni promoted himself up the order and walked into Wankhede to bat ahead of Yuvraj Singh.
+Then, came a surprise nobody was quite expecting.
+Indian captain Dhoni promoted himself up the order, and walked into Wankhede to bat ahead of Yuvraj Singh.

 Dhoni stitched-up more than a 100-run partnership with Gambhir, who missed his century by just 3 runs after being bowled out for 97.